X1anWang/Parallel-join/README.md

-# OBLIVIATOR: Oblivious Parallel Joins and Other Operators
+# Oblivious Parallel Joins and Other Operators
 This is the implementation of oblivious parallel join and other operators.
 We provide here their codes and scripts to deploy and run it.

 ## Code Structure